-Members of the LGBTQIA+ community can have unique experiences with prostate cancer, prostate cancer treatment side effects, emotional effects of a prostate cancer diagnosis, and sexual health side effects.
+Members of the LGBTQIA+ community can have unique experiences with prostate cancer, emotional effects of a diagnosis, and treatment side effects, some of which affect sexual health.
 You are not alone.
 ZERO, and many other organizations, are here to help.

 I am a gay or bisexual man with prostate cancer

 Gay and bisexual men have no increased risk of prostate cancer as compared to straight men.
 Neither oral nor anal sex increases the risk of prostate cancer.
 Prostate cancer is not caused by one’s sexual orientation.

 However, studies have shown that gay and bisexual men are more negatively impacted by the side effects of prostate cancer than straight men are.
 The impact on intimacy for gay and bisexual men is particularly profound.
 Talking with your partner about erectile dysfunction and utilizing various resources may help you navigate these difficulties.

 - Prostate Cancer in Gay and Bisexual Men brochure

 - Localized prostate cancer treatment considerations for gay and bisexual men

 - Northwestern Medicine Gay and Bisexual Men’s Urology Program Videos: